-- The PRC government may determine that the VIE Agreements are not in compliance with applicable PRC laws, rules and regulations; - As the VIE Agreements are governed by PRC law, we would be required to rely on PRC law to enforce our rights and remedies under them; PRC law may not provide us with the same rights and remedies as are available in contractual disputes governed by the law of other jurisdictions; - The payment arrangement under the VIE Agreements may be challenged by the PRC tax authorities;
+- The PRC government may determine that the VIE Agreements are not in compliance with applicable PRC laws, rules and regulations. - The VIE Agreements have never been challenged or recognized in court for the time being, the PRC government may determine that the VIE Agreements are not in compliance with applicable PRC laws, rules and regulations. - The payment arrangement under the VIE Agreements may be challenged by the PRC tax authorities.